JaePyJs/perpetual-help-enrollment-system/memory_bank/activeContext.md

 - ✅ Add form submission handling with data validation
 - Connect enrollment system to Supabase tables
 - ✅ Add student profile data management
+- **Complete backend audit and document recommendations for further improvement.**
 - Create protected routes with authentication guards
 - Implement student grade visualization components
 - Add financial dashboard with payment processing
 - Create finance page with transaction history and payment options
 - **Continue to maintain Memory Bank as the single source of project truth**
+- **Backend Polish & Improvements:**
+  - Complete full audit of all backend API endpoints for validation, error handling, and access control
+  - Refactor any endpoints missing consistent validation or error handling
+  - Ensure all sensitive actions are protected by role-based access control
+  - Enhance security event logging and monitoring for all critical actions
+  - Review and improve password reset and authentication flows for security
+  - Document and address any discovered backend weaknesses
+- **Frontend Polish & Improvements:**
+  - Add comprehensive error handling and user feedback for all forms and actions
+  - Implement loading states and optimistic UI updates throughout
+  - Finalize protected routes and authentication guards in the frontend
+  - Improve accessibility and responsive design for all device sizes
+  - Add missing dashboard/statistics, financial, and grade features
+  - Continue to refactor for maintainability and best practices

 ## Active Decisions and Considerations